-Neurosciences and Cognitive Science, Doctor of Philosophy (Ph.D.)
+Neuroscience and Cognitive Science, Doctor of Philosophy (Ph.D.)

 Doctoral students are required to complete 37 credits, including 12 credits of NACS899.
-Non-course requirements include completing a First Year Research Project, pass the Qualifying Axam, submit a Dissertation Proposal, and pass the Ph.D.
+Specific course requirements include two core courses--a scientific ethics course and a foundational readings course--and three out of five core courses from among introduction to neuroscience, cognitive neuroscience, computational neuroscience, cellular and molecular neuroscience, and cognitive science.
+Non-course requirements include completing a First Year Research Project, pass the Qualifying Exam, submit a Dissertation Proposal, and pass the Ph.D.
 Defense.

 |Ethics in Scientific Research

 |Select 9 credits of Supplemental Courses

 |Select three courses, with at least one in each area:

 |Introduction to Neurosciences

 |Cellular and Molecular Neuroscience

 |Dissertation Research Requirements

 |Doctoral Dissertation Research